 - Are there alternatives to this exam?

-If you believe that you or a loved one has been harmed by overexposure to radiation, please contact us at 1.800.553.8082, or click here for an internet consultation.
+If you believe that you or a loved one have been harmed by overexposure to radiation, please contact us at 1.800.553.8082, or click here for an internet consultation.